usercode/ImageWizard/README.md

                        .AddHttpLoader(options =>
 		       			      {
-                                               //checks every time for a new version of the original image. options.RefreshMode = ImageLoaderRefreshMode.EveryTime;
+                                               //checks every time for a new version of the original image. options.RefreshMode = DataLoaderRefreshMode.EveryTime;

                                                //set base url for relative urls
                                                options.DefaultBaseUrl = "https://mydomain";

                                                //allow only relative urls
                                                //(use base url from request or DefaultBaseUrl from options) options.AllowAbsoluteUrls = false;

                                                //allow only specified hosts